The NRCAT Action Fund is preparing for the 2014 elections. >>View the NRCAT Action Fund's plan for the 2014 elections.

 New York 22nd

-2. Bird-dogging materials that you can use to put candidates on record with respect to their positions on torture.
+3. Bird-dogging materials allowed individuals to put candidates on record with respect to their positions on torture.
+Bird-doggers were hired to target tight congressional races in New York, Illinois, and Florida.

-3. Candidate questionnaires that, if filled out, can be used to make Voter Guides for particular races.
+4. Candidate questionnaires were used to make Voter Guides for particular races.

-4. A Letter-to-the-Editor packet that describes how to help publicize candidates’ positions (or lack thereof) on torture.
+5. A Letter-to-the-Editor packet described how to publicize candidates’ positions (or lack thereof) on torture.

 Republican Primaries Wrap-Up